Ooty Varai Uravu: Release and reception

 Ooty Varai Uravu was released on 1 November 1967, Diwali day.
 Despite facing competition from another Sivaji Ganesan film Iru Malargal, released on the same day, it emerged a commercial success, running for over 100 days in theatres.
 Kalki said the film, despite its lack of originality, was worth watching for its humour.
 Malathi Rangarajan of The Hindu noted, "The greatness of [Chitralaya] Gopu's scripts lies in the fact that even with a massive cast, he provided ample scope for every role", citing Ooty Varai Uravu as an example.

 Remakes

 Ooty Varai Uravu was remade in Telugu as Sri Ranga Neethulu (1983).
 T. R. Ramanna's relative E. V. Rajan asked Sridhar for the rights to remake the film in Hindi, and Sridhar sold them for ₹50000.
-However, Kovai Chezhiyan sent a legal notice Sridhar, arguing that unless discussed and mutually agreed upon, the remake rights belong only to the producer, and Sridhar was wrong to sell them since they both had no such discussion.
+However, Kovai Chezhiyan sent a legal notice to Sridhar, arguing that unless discussed and mutually agreed upon, the remake rights belong only to the producer, and Sridhar was in the wrong since they both had no such discussion.
 A court case was held, where Chezhiyan was represented by V. P. Raman and Sridhar by N. C. Raghavachari.
 The case was closed in Sridhar's favour.